This post is all about how to maintain a minimal capsule wardrobe!

 Final Thoughts On Maintaining a Minimal Capsule Wardrobe

 Minimalist wardrobes are great but maintaining a simple wardrobe can be difficult!
-Make sure to keep the necessary clothes you need and to avoid adding too many unnecessary clothes.
+Make sure to keep the necessary clothes you need and avoid adding too many unnecessary clothes.

 What other ways do you think you can maintain a minimal capsule wardrobe?